 The first World Cup since the recently finished European Championships in Cluj-Napoca.

 Brazilian Flavia Saraiva won a medal on bars but fell while walking down the beam and then injured her ankle on her first pass on Floor.
-Despite the disappointment, there was no major injury and she successfully competed at the 2017 Osijek World Cup a week later.
+It took the judges quite a long time to determine her score of 3.250.
+She counted a 1 for her D-score, 8.850 for execution and a 6.60 in penalties for all the missed elements in her un-finished routine.
+Despite the huge disappointment, there was no major injury and she successfully competed at the Osijek World Cup a week later.

 Rose Woo (CAN) stuck her first vault, the full twisting Yurchenko, which was very well executed.
 Her second vault was a simple front pike that was landed with a big step forward and just barely within the sidelines.
 The low difficulty of the front pike left her 8th with an average of 13.150